thomashaw/SecGen/modules/generators/structured_content/hackerbot_config/dead_analysis/templates/dead_investigation.md

 kill -9 21510 21511 23289 23292 23302
 ```

-==LogBook Question: What is the attacker attempting to do with these commands?==
+==Log Book Question: What is the attacker attempting to do with these commands?==

 Apache has clearly played an important role in the activity of the attacker, so it is natural to investigate Apache's configuration and logs.